 There are a few ways for companies to support mental health support:

-- Virtual counseling sessions: Remote options help make professional help more accessible than ever.
+- Virtual counselling sessions: Remote options help make professional help more accessible than ever.
 Employees can connect with therapists from the comfort and privacy of their own homes.

-- Mindfulness workshops: These sessions teach techniques for managing stress, improving focus, and promoting emotional well-being.
+- Mindfulness workshops teach techniques for managing stress, improving focus, and promoting emotional well-being.

-- Employee Assistance Programs (EAPs): These confidential programs offer short-term counseling, financial guidance, and even legal consultations to help with life’s challenges.
+- Employee Assistance Programs (EAPs): These confidential programs offer short-term counselling, financial guidance, and even legal consultations to help with life’s challenges.

 Remember, prioritizing mental health isn’t just good for employees – it benefits businesses too.
 Studies have shown a positive correlation between employee mental health and productivity, engagement, and reduced absenteeism.